Thibault-be/BeCode-Java-CogipRestApi/cogip-rest-api/ReadMe.md

 ## Features

-The REST API connects to e MySQL database with information from and about the company.
+The REST API connects to a MySQL database with information from and about the company.
 Existing tables are User, Company, Contact and Invoices.

 CRUD operations and endpoints were implemented for all tables.
+Users have an admin, accountant or intern role.
+Certain endpoints are not available for accountants or interns.

 ## Development